bobfoster/peggen/README.md

 A literal is one or more characters in single quotes, like 'this'.

-A set is a sequence of ranges enclosed in [ ] brackets, like [0-9a-fA-F].
+A set is a sequence of characters and ranges enclosed in [ ] brackets, like [_0-9a-fA-F].

 An identifier appearing in a rule body always identifies a rule in the grammar.